MARCH 2026 · 10 MIN READ

 What the frameworks say

 The NIST AI Risk Management Framework (AI RMF) and the OWASP Machine Learning Security Top 10 both address these risks explicitly.
-The EU AI Act classifies financial fraud detection as a high-risk AI application, requiring conformity assessments, human oversight, and robustness testing.
+The EU AI Act classifies AI used in fraud detection as a high-risk application, with obligations around risk management, human oversight, and testing of model resilience.
+These references matter for African institutions because they shape what international partners, auditors, and correspondent banks increasingly expect.

 In East Africa, regulators are moving in the same direction.
-The CBK’s 2024 guidance on technology risk management requires banks to assess risks associated with all technology deployments, which includes AI and ML systems.
-BNR’s cybersecurity requirements for supervised institutions do not yet include AI-specific provisions, but the general requirement for comprehensive risk assessment and penetration testing applies to AI systems as much as to any other technology.
+CBK's Guidance Note on Cybersecurity requires supervised institutions to assess the risks of their technology deployments, which extends to AI and ML systems.
+BNR's cybersecurity expectations for supervised institutions do not yet include AI-specific provisions, but the general requirement for structured risk assessment and penetration testing applies to AI systems as much as to any other technology.

 Institutions that wait for explicit AI regulation before securing their ML systems are taking a risk.
 The attacks described in this article are happening now, not in some future regulatory cycle.